cassaundra/groupname/README.md

 # groupname

-Sort a list of names into groups with as equal length as possible.
+Group a list of names as evenly as possible.

 Example output:
 ```